Home Loans FAQ

 - This loan type is paid out in stages to invoices supplied by the builders during construction.

-- Some lenders will require a valuation at each draw down stage.
+- Some home loan providers will require a valuation at each draw down stage.

 - Once the construction is completed the loan reverts to a standard variable loan of your choice.
 At the time of converting, your interest rate will be the same as the current interest rate for customers that obtained an Advantage Loan the the time of your initial construction loan settlement.